-Figures 6 and 7 show the hourly discrepancy of the convective and evaporative heat transfer coefficient respectively for both the conventional and modified solar distillation set-up.
+Figs. 6 and 7 shows the hourly discrepancy of the convective and evaporative heat transfer coefficient respectively for both the conventional and modified solar distillation setup.
+It has been observed that hourly production of the freshwater through the distiller for the modified unit higher as comDheeraj Kumar et al.: Performance improvement of a solar desalination system assisted with solar air heater etc.

-Fig.6.
-Convective heat transfer for conventional and modified solar still
+Fig. 6.
+Convective heat transfer for conventional and modified solar still.